What is the difference between a practicum and an internship?

 - Statement of Goals

 The Practicum Readiness Form asks that students identify at least three practicum sites they may be interested in approaching.
-The clinical training office maintains a list of approved practicum placements from which students could chose from.
+The clinical training office maintains a list of practicum placements from which students could chose from.
 If a student is interested in a new site that is not in the pre-approved list, the student could propose the new site by submitting the Training Site Proposal document together with their Practicum Readiness Packet.
 Once the packet is submitted, it is reviewed by DCT and student is given approval on which sites to approach and apply.

 Practicum experiences must include the following: